Help During COVID-19

-NEW!
 Rental and Utility Assistance is available through Benton County Department of Human Services for qualifying renters who have been impacted by COVID-19 and fallen behind on their utilities.

 Funds are available now, through September 30, 2022 or until funding is exhausted.

 - Print and fill out the Housing Resource Application provided by Benton County Department of Human Services: https://www.co.benton.wa.us/pview.aspx?id=1753&catid=45

 - Attach a copy of your most recent electric bill

 - Return it to Benton County Department of Human Services by using their drop box or sending a fax: